 Quickstart¶

-This guide walks you through installing Nuvom, defining your first task, and running workers — all in under 5 minutes.
+This guide walks you through installing Nuvom, defining your first task, scheduling it, and running workers all in under 5 minutes.

 Installation¶